-The Sponsored Projects Office (SPO) supports the scholarship, research, teaching, and programmatic missions of the University by providing a full range of services to faculty and staff at every stage of the grant process.
-From initial inquiry, through proposal development, review and submission, to grant and award management, and final closeout, the SPO is here to serve WOU.
+Sponsored Projects supports the scholarship, research, teaching, and programmatic missions of the University by providing guidance and oversight to faculty and staff at every stage of the external funding process, including identifying funding opportunities, proposal development and submission, post‐award management, and compliance.

-The SPO provides guidance on submitting competitive, well-written grant applications.
+Sponsored Projects provides guidance on submitting competitive, well-written grant applications.
 We can work one-on-one with faculty and with grant writing teams.
 We develop and deliver grant writing education programs and workshops for faculty.
 We interpret federal regulations to effectively comply with funding agency requirements.
-Throughout the grant life cycle, the SPO fosters relationships internally and externally and is here to advance institutional growth.
+Throughout the grant life cycle, Sponsored Projects fosters relationships internally and externally and is here to advance institutional growth.

 The Pre-award Manager can help you conceptualize a project idea.
 Generating a project idea will help develop strategies for finding funding.